expload/pravda/README.md

 provide a comprehensive platform and tooling to build blockchain-based economy for games.

-Pravda is written on Scala.
+Pravda is written in Scala.
 It is JVM-based.
 We use SBT as a build tool.

 ## Project structure